parasoft/ctp-azure-devops-extension/extension-details.md

   Optionally deploy a copy of the environment either to the same service virtualization server or another one.
 * Parasoft Service Virtualization Destroy
   Remove a service virtualization environment and clean up all related artifacts.
 This step is useful in conjunction with the copy environment option in the deploy step.
+* Parasoft Service Virtualization Disconnect Unregister a Virtualize server from the Continuous Testing Platform (CTP).
+This step helps clean up records from temporary Service Virtualization VMs that no longer exist.

 ## Documentation
 You can find detailed documentation on how to create service virtualization environments by installing the Parasoft Service Virtualization artifact in Azure and opening a browser to the host name / ip address to see the online user guide.